LoTerence/altcoin-charter/README.md

 See the histories of cryptocurrencies you saved

-Built with React + Redux front end and Nodejs, express, and MongoDB backend
+Built with React + Redux front end and Nodejs, express, and MongoDB backend.
+Includes authentication with mongoDB as well as OAuth2.0 with google

 Example of the app is deployed on: https://altcoin-charter.herokuapp.com/